auanasgheps/snapraid-aio-script/README.md

 # Requirements
 - Markdown to have nice emails
-- Hd-Idle to spin down disks - [Link TBD]
+- Hd-idle to spin down disks - [Link TBD]

 # Installation
 [WIP]
 1. Install markdown `apt install python-markdown`
-2. Place the script wherever you prefer e.g. /usr/sbin/snapraid
+2. Place the script wherever you prefer e.g. `/usr/sbin/snapraid`
-3. Give executable rights to root user
+3. Give executable rights - `chmod +x snapraid-aio-script.sh`
-3. Open the script and add your email address at line 43
+4. Open the script and add your email address at line 43
-4. Tweak the script if needed
+5. Tweak the script if needed
-5. Schedule the script execution time
+6. Schedule the script execution time

 # Known Issues
 Hard disk spin down does not work: they are immediately woken up.
 The script probably does not handle this correctly while running.